 Students may receive independent study credit for working in a research laboratory.
-This counts towards the laboratory requirement of three laboratory courses.
-If the research is done in a neuroscience laboratory, then that independent study (or honor's thesis) research may count as the required neuroscience laboratory.
+This counts once towards the major requirement of three laboratory courses.
+If the research is done in a neuroscience laboratory, then that independent study (or honor's thesis) research may count as the one required neuroscience laboratory.

 For a list of Tulane University Neuroscience Faculty who are interested in having undergraduates work in their laboratory, go to Research Faculty.
 Interested students should contact the faculty member to see if s/he has any openings in her/his laboratory.
 Students are advised to contact the faculty member early in the semester prior to the semester or summer when the research will be done, because laboratory positions fill up quickly.